 Just as the newspapermen in Citizen Kane set out in vain to find “an angle” on which they can evaluate the subject of Charles Foster Kane’s death, approaching Orson Welles motion picture today becomes an equally futile search.
-The film has been endlessly explored and investigated, researched by countless film historians, analyzed by top scholars in its entirety, while biographers have found many links between Welles, Kane, and newspaper magnate William Randolph Hearst, the figure on whom Kane was based.
+The film has been endlessly explored and investigated, researched by countless film historians, analyzed by top scholars, while biographers have found many links between Welles, Kane, and newspaper magnate William Randolph Hearst, the figure on whom Kane was based.
 For the last several decades, these exhaustive assessments have resolved that Welles’ picture is cinema’s finest treasure.
-Through the story of the film, its production and tumultuous release, and the biographical strains therein, Citizen Kane has been described as a work of art imitating life and life imitating art.
+Through the film’s story, its production and tumultuous release, and the biographical strains therein, Citizen Kane has been described as a work of art imitating life and life imitating art.
 What more can be said by academics, cinéastes, or critics?
 The investigation of Welles’ picture is no less complicated than the one in the film wherein the crucial component is “Rosebud,” the word uttered with Kane’s dying breath and the missing piece of his life’s jigsaw puzzle.
 What is it, and could one word really define a human being so succinctly?
 “It’ll probably turn out to be a very simple thing,” remarks one of the reporters.
-Indeed, although the secret of Rosebud is a revelation given to the audience alone, its disclosure is illusory, less a key or missing piece than a component in a larger complex of puzzle pieces, and should any one of them go missing the picture would be just as incomplete.
+Indeed, although the secret of Rosebud is a revelation given to the audience alone, its disclosure is illusory, less a key than a missing piece in a larger complex of puzzle pieces, and should any one of them go missing, the picture would be just as incomplete.
 Just as it is for the reporters in the picture, it’s the investigation of Citizen Kane itself that has meaning and sustains its legend.